For an older adult with limited mobility, these injuries can develop silently and rapidly, often hidden beneath clothing or bedding.

 1. Lack of movement

-Advanced age or serious health conditions can reduce your older adult’s ability to move.
+Advanced age or severe health conditions can reduce an older adult’s mobility.
 And, if they’re also affected by paralysis, coma, sedation, or injury, that will force them to lie down or sit for long periods of time.

 This significantly increases the risk of developing bed sores.